alebrij3/alebrij3/README.md

 Alejandro Jimenez
 # Fullstack Developer

+## Skills

+HTML, CSS, React, SQL, Git, APIs, Node, Python, Django, scrum, Responsive Design

+## 🔭 I’m currently working on ...

+Fullstack development, Database Design, Documentation, Design Principles, scrum, Design and build an API, User Interviews, Teaching and training...
+From planning, design and research to Hiring Tech Talent and everything in between.

+As a brick-and-mortar business there are a lot of areas that need to be built or improved.

 <!--
 **alebrij3/alebrij3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.